ant-design/ant-design/components/notification/index.en-US.md

 ## FAQ

-### What's different between hooks and directly call?
+### Why I can not access context, redux in notification?

-antd will dynamic create React instance by `ReactDOM.render` when directly call notification methods.
+antd will dynamic create React instance by `ReactDOM.render` when call notification methods.
 Whose context is different with origin code located context.

 When you need context info (like ConfigProvider context), you can use `notification.useNotification` to get `api` instance and `contextHolder` node.
 And put it in your children: